Brad-Edwards/owlbear/docs/arm64/pac-mte-bti.md

 **Anti-cheat use:**
 - Return addresses on the stack are signed.
 ROP chains cannot work without the key.
 - Function pointers in game structs can be signed.
 Vtable hijacking requires key knowledge.
-- Owlbear captures `APIAKeyHi/Lo_EL1` at init and detects substitution.
+- Owlbear monitors `SCTLR_EL1.EnIA` — if cleared, PAC is disabled entirely.
-- If `SCTLR_EL1.EnIA` is cleared, PAC is disabled entirely — owlbear detects this.
+- Per-process key comparison is not feasible from workqueue context (keys are per-task, reading from kworker returns wrong values).

 **Cheat implications:** a cheat cannot forge valid signed pointers without the per-process key.
 Key extraction requires kernel access.
-Key substitution is detectable.
+Disabling PAC globally is detectable.

 **Hardware:** Graviton3 (c7g instances) supports PAC.
 Graviton2 (t4g, m6g) does not.